stentorium/stentor/api/docs/stentor-models.baserequest.platform.md

 ## BaseRequest.platform property

-The platform the request came from
+The platform the request came from.

+Example platforms are Google's Dialogflow &amp; Amazon's Lex.

 <b>Signature:</b>